|Geographical Range||Indonesia and Malaysia|

 Heating Up, Cooling Off

-Scientists don't know much about the habits of false gharials.
-But they do know that false gharials spend a lot of time controlling their body temperature.
+Scientists don't know much about the habits of Malayan gharials.
+But they do know they spend a lot of time controlling their body temperature.
 This is because they, like all reptiles, are ectotherms (once called "cold-blooded").
-When false gharials need to heat up, they come on land to bask in the sun.
+When they need to heat up, they come on land to bask in the sun.
 When they need to cool off, they get back in the water.

 Since crocodilians are larger than other reptiles, it takes them longer to heat up or cool off.
 Temperature shifts may be measured in hours or days, not minutes (as for small reptiles).